-This coming season of Lent, Concordia Lutheran will be using a drama series based on Martin Luther's teachings in recognition of the 500th anniversary of the Lutheran Reformation.

-The following is a very

-good summary of what Lent means to Lutherans provided from Christ Evangelical Lutheran Church in Virginia:
+This coming season of Lent, Concordia Lutheran will be using a drama series based on Martin Luther's teachings in recognition of the 500th the anniversary of Lutheran Reformation.
+The following is a very good summary of what Lent means to Lutherans provided from Christ Evangelical Lutheran Church in

+Virginia:

 The season of Lent is a time of reflection and soul searching.
 It has been a time of preparation for Easter since the earliest days of the church and a preparation for Holy Baptism.
-Lent is observed as 40 days beginning on Ash Wednesday and ending on Maundey Thursday.
+Lent is observed as 40 days beginning on Ash Wednesday and ending on Maundy Thursday.
 All churches with a history before 1500 AD observe Lent.
 The ancient churches that propagated the New Testament believed observing was a commandment of the apostles.

 In the Western Church Sunday is a day of the Resurrection, therefore we skip Sundays in the calculation of the length of Lent.
 Lent begins on Ash Wednesday, the seventh Wednesday before Easter.
 The last day before Lent has become the "last fling" before the solitude of Lent.
-This day may be called Mardi Gras, Shrove Tuesday, Carnival or Fasching.
-By custom, we fast during Lent by abstaining from eating meat during Lent.
-This is why some refer to the festival Carnival which is Latin for Farewell to Meat.
+This day may be called Mardi Gras,